Calling convention: Introduction

-Calling conventions are usually considered part of the Application Binary Interface (ABI).
+Calling conventions are usually considered part of the application binary interface (ABI).
+They may be considered a contract between the caller and the called function.

 Related concepts

-The names or meanings of the parameters and return values are defined in the Application Programming Interface (API, as opposed to ABI), which is a separate though related concept to ABI and calling convention.
+The names or meanings of the parameters and return values are defined in the application programming interface (API, as opposed to ABI), which is a separate though related concept to ABI and calling convention.
 The names of members within passed structures and objects would also be considered part of the API, and not ABI.
 Sometimes APIs do include keywords to specify the calling convention for functions.

-Calling conventions do not typically include information on handling lifespan of dynamically-allocated structures and objects.
+Calling conventions do not typically include information on handling lifespan of dynamically allocated structures and objects.
+Other supplementary documentation may state where the responsibility for freeing up allocated memory lies.

 Calling conventions are unlikely to specify the layout of items within structures and objects, such as byte ordering or structure packing.

 For some languages, the calling convention includes details of error or exception handling, (e.g. Go, Java) and for others, it does not (e.g. C++).

 For Remote procedure calls, there is an analogous concept called Marshalling.

 Calling conventions may be related to a particular programming language's evaluation strategy, but most often are not considered part of it (or vice versa), as the evaluation strategy is usually defined on a higher abstraction level and seen as a part of the language rather than as a low-level implementation detail of a particular language's compiler.